Does God Still Do Miracles?

 Jesus said that those who have not seen and yet believe are blessed (John 20:29).
 But we are far more like Thomas who could not believe Jesus had risen from the dead until he saw with his own eyes.

-Over the next few blog posts I will tell some of the miracles the Lord has done in my life and what I have learned through them about the nature of God, Jesus his son and the Holy Spirit, our counselor and guide.
+In this 'Faith' section of my blog I will tell some of the miracles the Lord has done in my life and what I have learned through them about the nature of God, Jesus his son and the Holy Spirit, our counselor and guide.

 When the disciples asked Jesus how they should pray he taught them the famous Lord’s Prayer: ‘Our Father who art in heaven…’ The Bible says that God is our Father and we are his children.
 It says that if any child asks his earthly father for bread, will he give him a stone?
 If he asks for a fish, will he give him a snake?